Riemannian metrics for neural networks I: feedforward networks: Constructing invariant algorithms: Riemannian metrics for neural networks

 For the bias the situation is different: the expression $w'_{0k}=\gamma_k w_{0k}+\delta_k-\sum_i w_{ik}\alpha_i^{-1}\beta_i$ giving the bias in a parametrization from the bias in another parametrization is more complex, and so the fact that $\d w_{0k}=0$ does depend on the parametrization.
 This is where the metric $\norm{\d\theta_k}$ we are trying to simplify comes into play.

 Say that a change of parameter $\d\theta_k$ is \emph{pure bias} if it does not involve any unit $i$ incoming to $k$, i.e., if $\d w_{ik}=0$ for all $i\neq 0$.
+This is an intrinsic condition.
 Say that $\d\theta_k$ is \emph{bias-free} if it is orthogonal, in the metric $\norm{\d\theta_k}$ we are trying to simplify, to all pure-bias vectors.
-Thus being bias-free does not simply mean $\d w_{0k}=0$.
-Being bias-free is an intrinsic condition; let us work it out.
+Being bias-free is an intrinsic condition, because by assumption the metric $\norm{\d\theta_k}$ is intrinsic.
+Being bias-free does not simply mean $\d w_{0k}=0$; let us work it out in coordinates.

 Let $A_{ii'}$ be the symmetric matrix defining the metric $\norm{\d\theta_k}$ in a given parametrization.
 The associated scalar product is

 with $A_{0i}=A_{i0}$.

 In particular, if the only non-zero component of $\d\theta_k$ is $\d w_{ik}$, then its scalar product with a pure bias $\d w'_{0k}$ will be $A_{0i}\d w'_{0k}\d w_{ik}$.
 On the other hand, if to $\d\theta_k$ we add a bias component $\d w_{0k}=-A_{00}^{-1}A_{0i}\d w_{ik}$, then the scalar product with any pure bias will vanish.
 Such a $\d\theta_k$ is thus bias-free.